ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-4.md

 date: 2025-05-25
 ---

 In [Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %}), we explored the superposition hypothesis and discovered why individual neurons often respond to multiple, seemingly unrelated concepts.
 This polysemanticity problem poses a fundamental challenge: if features are mixed together in superposition, how can we extract interpretable, monosemantic features from neural networks?
-The answer lies in **dictionary learning** through **sparse autoencoders**—a powerful technique that can decompose superposed representations into their constituent features.
+Building on the foundational principles from [Part 1]({% post_url 2025-05-25-mechanistic-interpretability-part-1 %}) and the mathematical framework from [Part 3]({% post_url 2025-05-25-mechanistic-interpretability-part-3 %}), the answer lies in **dictionary learning** through **sparse autoencoders**—a powerful technique that can decompose superposed representations into their constituent features.

 ## From Superposition to Dictionary Learning